 But when done right reply all emails actually have a place and useful purpose in digital communications.
 Let me give you an example: every once in a while I’m on an email that was sent to a bunch of people and then somebody along the way decided to remove people on the email string from the next email reply.
 What happened?
 It’s like somebody kicked you out of the conversation.

-Maybe it’s the journalist in me to an extent.
+Maybe it’s the journalist in me.
 If your mother says she loves you get two sources to confirm.
 LOL.
 But seriously if a piece of communication is not usually accessible than what makes you think it was taken care of?
-It doesn’t have anything to do with trust either.
-It has something to do with knowledge.

 Tips to better text-based conversations

-Of course some conversations are not best to be had on reply all emails and they’re much better off in face-to-face or phone conversation.
+Of course some conversations are best not to be had on reply all emails and they’re much better in a face-to-face or phone conversation.
 I get it.
 And sometimes depending on who is on an email some of us are not as comfortable sharing some of the things that we would share when it’s a meeting in person – even with the same group of people.

 So what tips come to mind when it comes to reply all emails?
 Here are some guidelines that I try to follow: